PhD Manchester Metropolitan University 2012 - Physiology

 BSc (Joint Hons) University of Leeds 2004 - Anatomy & Physiology

-I am a Research Fellow in the Wounds Research Group within the Division of Nursing, Midwifery and Social Work, led by Dr Jo Dumville and Prof. Dame Nicky Cullum.
+I am a Research Fellow in the Wounds Research Group within the Division of Nursing, Midwifery and Social Work, led by Prof. Jo Dumville.

 I graduated with an upper second class BSc in Anatomy & Physiology from the University of Leeds in 2004.
 Following this, I undertook a full-time taught MSc in Forensic Anthropology in the Department of Archaeological Sciences at the University of Bradford, graduating in 2005.
 My MSc dissertation focussed on the utility of tarsal bones for the determination of sex of adult skeletal remains using the Christ Church Spitalfields osteological collection, housed at the Natural History Museum, London.